VR’s Biggest Problem and How We Could (Maybe) Solve It

 This is probably because relaying the same “you’re going this fast” information over and over again isn’t particularly useful, so it’s mostly communicating important changes (i.e., accelerations).

 One study found that this adaptation started to happen after 3 seconds at the neuron level (Wezel and Britten, 2002).
-Our crappy tests found that it started to happen around 5-10 seconds of being at the same constant speed.
+Our (non-rigorous) tests found that it started to happen around 4-10 seconds of being at the same constant speed in VR.

 It sees nothing during eye movements and is most sensitive right after them

-Our eyes do small, imperceptible movements multiple times a second to correct for drift.
+Our eyes do small, subconscious movements multiple times a second to correct for drift.
 Plus, they’ll also do bigger movements as you focus on new things in your environment.
-These movements are called saccades.
+These eye movements are called saccades.

-To prevent us from confusing our own eye movements with actual movements in the scene, our motion processing turns off during that small period of time (Binda and Morrone, 2018).
+To prevent us from confusing our saccades with actual movements in the scene, our motion processing turns off during that small period of time (Binda and Morrone, 2018).

 There’s also a moment right after a saccade where the system tries to catch up to what it missed by being extra sensitive to motion (Frost and Niemeier, 2016).